iandanicomarino/MightyMinds/README.md

 #MightyMinds API
-**API MEAN Stack**

-This program is under development and currently has the capbility to add and login schools and also add and login sponsors
+This program is under development

 ##Technology Used
 MEAN Stack (MongoDB, Express, Angular, Nodejs)